 Tax incentives and/or other incentives for drivers of electric vehicles in Roslyn.

 Heavy-duty vehicles with a gross vehicle weight rating greater than 8,500 pounds may not idle for more than five consecutive minutes when the vehicle is not in motion.
-Exceptions apply, including when idling is necessary due to traffic conditions; to maintain temperatures (under regulation) for passenger comfort; to provide auxiliary power or for maintenance purposes; to recharge batteries in hybrid electric vehicles; for electric vehicles; and for emergency service vehicles.
+Exceptions apply, including when idling is necessary due to traffic conditions; to maintain temperatures (under regulation) for passenger comfort; to provide auxiliary power or for maintenance purposes; to recharge batteries in hybrid electric vehicles; and for emergency service vehicles.
 (Reference New York State Department of Environmental Conservation Regulations Chapter III, Subpart 217-3)

-Through the Clean Pass Program, eligible electric-drive vehicles may use the Long Island Expressway (LIE) HOV lanes, regardless of the number of occupants in the vehicle.
+Through the Clean Pass Program, eligible plug-in electric and hybrid electric vehicles may use the Long Island Expressway HOV lanes, regardless of the number of occupants in the vehicle.
 Vehicles must display the Clean Pass vehicle sticker, which is available from the New York State Department of Motor Vehicles.
-To apply for the Clean Pass vehicle sticker, visit the Clean Pass Stickers for HOV Lanes on the LIE website.
-This exemption expires September 30, 2025.
-For more information, including a list of eligible vehicles and Clean Pass sticker application instructions, see the Clean Pass Program website.
+This exemption expires September 30, 2019.
+For a list of eligible vehicles and Clean Pass sticker application instructions, see the Clean Pass Program website.

 Conventional original equipment manufacturer vehicles altered to operate on propane, natural gas, methane, ethanol, or electricity are classified as aftermarket AFV conversions.
 All vehicle conversions must meet current applicable California Air Resources Board standards for aftermarket conversions.
 (Reference New York State Department of Environmental Conservation Regulations Chapter III, Subpart 218)

-Port drayage trucks must meet or exceed Model Year 2010 engine federal emissions standards to access the Port Authority of New York & New Jersey (PANYNJ) marine terminals.
+Port drayage trucks must meet or exceed Model Year 2007 engine federal emissions standards to access the Port Authority of New York & New Jersey (PANYNJ) marine terminals.
 Drayage trucks operating on liquefied or compressed natural gas, electricity, or hybrid electric technology are exempt from these requirements.
 For purposes of this rule, drayage trucks are defined as on-road vehicles with a gross vehicle weight rating of 33,001 pounds or greater and intended to load, unload, or transport cargo from PANYNJ terminals.
 Additional rules apply.
-For more information, see the PANYNJ Truck Replacement Program and Drayage Truck Registration websites.
+For more information, see the PANYNJ website.

 Vehicles powered exclusively by electricity are exempt from state motor vehicle emissions inspections.
-For more information, see the New York Vehicle Inspection Program website.
+For more information, see the New York Vehicle Inspection Program (NYVIP2) website.
 (Reference New York State Department of Environmental Conservation Regulations Chapter III, Part 217-6)

-The New York State Energy Research and Development Authority (NYSERDA) provides rebates of up to $2,000 for the purchase or lease of a new eligible EV.
+The New York State Energy Research and Development Authority (NYSERDA) provides rebates of up to $2,000 for the purchase or lease of a new eligible plug-in electric vehicle.
 An eligible vehicle must:

 Rebate amounts vary based on a vehicle's all-electric range and manufacturer's suggested retail price.
-For more information, including a list of eligible vehicles, see the NYSERDA Drive Clean Rebate website.
+For more information, see NYSERDA's Drive Clean Rebate website.

 Find all electric vehicle (EV) charging stations in and/or near Roslyn (New York).
 Search and compare local EV charging stations in Roslyn, and find a convenient location to charge your car.